HarrisonHall/slipstream/README.md

   - [ ] Indicate pending updates
 - `slipstream` (api)
   - [ ] Allow syncing tags to a slipstream server
-  - [ ] Add support for a shared secret in an http header

 ### Beyond